 If the results of our and/or our future partners', if any, clinical trials are sufficiently compelling, we and/or our future partners, if any, intend to discuss with the FDA, the EMA, the TGA or other regulatory authorities, submission of a BLA, EMAA, AMAA or other comparable submissions or to obtain regulatory approval in the United States or elsewhere, an European Union marketing authorization, an Australian marketing authorization or other regulatory authorization for our product candidates.
 However, we and/or our future partners, if any, do not have any agreement or guidance from the FDA that our and/or our future partners', if any, regulatory development plans will be sufficient for submission of a BLA, EMAA, AMAA or other comparable submissions or to obtain regulatory approval in the United States or elsewhere for any of our product candidates.
-The FDA, EMA, TGA or other regulatory agencies may grant accelerated approval for our product candidates and, as a condition for accelerated approval, the FDA, EMA, TGA or other regulatory agencies may require a sponsor of a drug or biologic receiving accelerated approval to perform post-marketing studies to verify and describe the predicted effect on irreversible morbidity or mortality or other clinical endpoint, and the drug or biologic may be subject to withdrawal procedures by the FDA, EMA, TGA or other regulatory agencies that are more accelerated than those available for regular approvals.
+The FDA, EMA, TGA or other regulatory agencies may grant accelerated approval for our product candidates and, as a condition for accelerated approval, the FDA, EMA, TGA or other regulatory agencies more robative or other clinical endpoint, and the drug or biologic may be subject to withdrawal procedures by the FDA, EMA, TGA or other regulatory agencies that are more accelerated than those available for regular approvals.
 In addition, the standard of care may change with the approval of new products in the same indications that we are studying.
-This may result in the FDA, EMA, TGA or other regulatory agencies requesting additional studies to show that our product candidate is superior to the new products.
+This may result in the FDA, EMA, TGA or other regulatory agencies is superior to the new products.